textpattern/textpattern.github.io/installation/troubleshooting-textpattern.md

 Errors such as `Unexpected end of file`, `Call to undefined function` or `Failed to read stream` are usually a symptom that the files you uploaded to the web server didn't transfer properly or that the information in your `config.php` is incorrect.
 Uploading all the Textpattern system files again often remedies this, ensuring that the `.php` and `.js` files are uploaded as ASCII, not binary.

-If, however, some or all pages of your site - or Textpattern administration panels - are throwing HTTP status code error messages, they are more serious.
+If, however, some or all pages of your site - or Textpattern panels - are throwing HTTP status code error messages, they are more serious.
 In those cases, here are some things you can try:

 ### 500 Internal Server Error